WESapONE/WESapONE/README.md

 ###

-# 🏠 The WESapONE
+# 🏠 The WesLab

-This repository is the **Single Source of Truth** for the WESapONE infrastructure.
+This repository is the **Single Source of Truth** for the WesLab infrastructure.
 Managed by **[Komodo](https://komodo.software)** using a **GitOps** workflow and further documentation using rackpeek and netbox.
 ## 🚀 Architecture Overview